 Part Time Faculty Excellence in Teaching Award

 All faculty members who taught less than full-time in the preceding calendar year are eligible to apply for the Part-Time Faculty Excellence in Teaching Award.
 One award may be bestowed in each academic college annually.
 The award will consist of a certificate and a monetary award of $1,000.
-See Award application and review information below or in the links.
+Award application information will be advertised in December 2019.

 PART-TIME FACULTY EXCELLENCE IN TEACHING AWARD

 As a means to further the University’s efforts to recognize outstanding faculty and to acknowledge the many and important contributions of the nontenure line faculty, this policy establishes an awards program for recognizing part-time faculty excellence in teaching and outlines a process for selecting and making these awards.
 This award is intended to recognize instructors who have not historically been eligible for university teaching awards.

 One Part-Time Faculty Excellence in Teaching Award may be given per academic college annually.
 Each award will consist of a certificate signed by the college dean and a monetary award of $1,000.
 All faculty members teaching 75% or less FTE in both long semesters of the preceding calendar year are eligible for these awards, exclusive of those faculty members who have received this award in the preceding three years.

 Each college review committee will be composed of the Nontenure Line Faculty Committee (NLFC) members and liaisons for the college; therefore, all departments within the college will have representation.
 The longest serving college NLFC member will serve as chair of the college selection committee.